Web3MADE/ReactNative-Quarkus/api/README.md

 **Note**: Currently, all endpoints are unauthenticated for development purposes.
 Just uncomment out the `@RolesAllowed` code to re-authenticate them.

+## Hibernate Reactive with Panache

+The API uses Hibernate Reactive with Panache, an extension of Hibernate ORM that works with reactive, non-blocking code.

+So, why use non-blocking IO?

+Traditional Hibernate ORM operations are reliant on database operations to complete, thus becoming very inefficient/slow at high, simultaneous requests.

+A non-blocking IO allows for high-concurrency where many users can interact simultaneusly.

 ## Table of Contents

 - [Prerequisites](#prerequisites)